michmattera/vet-seed/README.md

 #### General information

-General information are displayed in get general information and were taken from the following articles:
+General information is displayed in getting general information and was summarized from the following articles:

 - *Dangerous food for dogs* : [Pets](https://pets.webmd.com/dogs/ss/slideshow-foods-your-dog-should-never-eat "Link to pets specific article")
 - *Human food good for dogs* : [Cosmicpet](https://www.cosmicpet.com/blogs/news/12-healthiest-human-foods-for-dogs "Link to Cosmicpet specific article") and [MarieClaire blog](https://www.marieclaire.it/lifestyle/coolmix/a19428033/cosa-dare-da-mangiare-al-cane/ "link to Marieclaire specific article")